Huntington Beach Auto Accident Lawyers

 - 110 drunk driving injuries

-Deaths and Injuries
+Deaths And Injuries

 According to the Huntington Beach Police Department, auto accident fatalities were low in 2017.
 That is in comparison to other highly populated cities in Orange County.
 There were six reported auto accident deaths in Huntington Beach.
 There were nine vehicles involved in these fatal accidents.
 Three deaths were a direct result of an intoxicated motorist.

-Auto Accidents Involving Drugs or Alcohol
+Auto Accidents Involving Drugs Or Alcohol

-Licensed Drivers in Orange County
+Licensed Drivers In Orange County

 How Can a Huntington Beach Lawyer Help?

-- Recovering relevant evidence to prove liability in a Huntington Beach auto accident case.
+- Recovering relevant evidence to establish the facts of the case.
 Evidence can include eyewitness statements, accident reports, photos, and video surveillance.

-Establishing Fault for a Huntington Beach Auto Accident Claim
+Establishing Fault For A Huntington Beach Auto Accident Claim

 - Property damage